parse/memory-typescript-redux/README.md

 # memory-typescript-redux

+Prepared as part of a JS talk.

+Demonstrates a classic memory game using tooling such as:

+* Typescript
+* redux
+* redux-saga
+* react-router v4
-Demonstrates a classic memory game using Typescript, redux, redux-saga, react-router v4 with a create-react-app that **has not been ejected** (using create-react-app-typescript).
+* create-react-app that **has not been ejected** (using create-react-app-typescript).

+Features:

+* Kept the ability to eject as usual from create-react-app using ``yarn run eject``
+* "Toasts" powered by redux-saga
+* Redux store hydration
+* Server Side Rendering

 ## Installation